gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 I_\text{tot} = \alpha N_\text{tot},
 $${#eq:mscl_ian}
-where $I_\text{tot}$ is the total cell fluorescence and $N_\text{tot}$ is the total number of MscL proteins per cell. @bialecka-fornal2012 et al. report the average cell Mscl copy number for the population rather than the distribution.
+where $I_\text{tot}$ is the total cell fluorescence and $N_\text{tot}$ is the total number of MscL proteins per cell. @bialecka-fornal2012 report the average cell MscL copy number for the population rather than the distribution.
 Knowing only the mean, we can rewrite [@Eq:mscl_ian] as
 $$
 \langle I_\text{tot}\rangle = \alpha \langle N_\text{tot} \rangle,